-- 1. The Dow Chemical Company (Dow or Discharger) owns and operates a chemical manufacturing facility at 901 Loveridge Road in Pittsburg, California (Figure 1) (hereafter referred to as the site or facility).
-The site is bounded by the New York Slough on the north, the Pittsburg-Antioch Highway on the south, Loveridge Road on the west, and parklands and other commercial properties on the east.
+- 1. The Dow Chemical Company (Dow or the Discharger) owns and operates a chemical manufacturing facility at 901 Loveridge Road, Pittsburg, Contra Costa County (Figure 1) (hereafter referred to as the site or facility).
+The site is bounded by New York Slough on the north, the Pittsburg-Antioch Highway on the south, Loveridge Road on the west, and parklands and other commercial properties on the east.
 Residential areas exist further to the south beyond the Pittsburg-Antioch Highway.
 The Dow facility occupies 330 acres of the approximately 993 acres owned by Dow, which includes a 251-acre wetland preserve located on the east side of the site.
-In addition to active chemical manufacturing facilities, the site contains an active Class III solid waste landfill, used historically for the disposal of waste generated at the site by Dow, as well as a number of closed solid waste disposal units. - 2.
-Dow currently manufactures a variety of agricultural chemicals, fumigants, fungicides, and hydrochloric acid at their Pittsburg facility.
-Historically, Dow used the site to manufacture chlorine, sodium hydroxide, hydrogen, and chlorinated solvents, including carbon tetrachloride and tetrachloroethene (PCE).
-In addition to chemical manufacturing, Dow conducts chemical development research at its Pittsburg facility.
+In addition to active chemical manufacturing facilities, the site contains a number of closed solid waste disposal units and an inactive Class III solid waste landfill (referred to as the Northeast Landfill) that was used historically for the disposal of waste generated at the site. - 2.
+Dow currently manufactures a variety of agricultural chemicals, fumigants, and hydrochloric acid at its Pittsburg facility.
+Historically, Dow used the site to manufacture fungicides, latex, chlorine, sodium hydroxide, hydrogen, and chlorinated solvents, including carbon tetrachloride and tetrachloroethene.
 Dow leases portions of the facility to other manufacturers including the Cynera Company, M.G.
-Generon, and K2 Pure Solutions, which manufactures chlorine.
+Generon, Douglas Products, and K2 Pure Solutions, which manufactures chlorine.
 None of these manufacturers contribute wastes to the active landfill. - 3.
-Dow has no current plans to close its Pittsburg chemical plant and has proposed a Modernization Program consisting of building a new production plant at the site.
+Dow has no current plans to close its Pittsburg facility and has proposed a Modernization Program consisting of building a new production plant at the site.
 Dow has proposed closing the Northeast Landfill; Provision 8 of this Order requires submittal of a Closure Plan for the Northeast Landfill.